Learning Controlled Stochastic Differential Equations: Numerical Experiments

-\paragraph{Experimental setup.} We consider uniform diffusion and the soft-shape constraint presented in Section \ref{sec:proposed_method} for the diffusion coefficient.
-All kernels are Gaussian kernels \(k(x,y) = \exp(-\gamma \|x-y\|^2)\) with different parameters $\gamma>0$.
-For the 1D SDE, we select all hyperparameters using grid search and validation sets.
-The selection metrics are the log-likelihood for the probability density estimation step, i.e., \(\hat p \mapsto \sum_{l=1}^{M_{val}} \sum_{i=1}^{Q_{val}} \log(\hat p(t_l, x_i))\), and the mean squared error for the Fokker-Planck matching step, i.e., \((\hat b, \hat \sigma) \mapsto \sum_{i=1}^{N} [\frac{\partial p}{\partial t}(t_i, x_i) - (\bmL^{\hat b, \hat \sigma})^* p(t_i, x_i)]^2\).
-For the 2D SDE, to avoid excessive computation, we fix the hyperparameters for both the probability density estimation and the Fokker-Planck matching using previously selected hyperparameters for the estimation of uncontrolled Dubins process in Section \ref{subsubsec:dubins_finite_exp}.
+\paragraph{Experimental setup.} We consider an isotropic diffusion and use the pointwise positivity constraint described in Remark~\ref{rem:alternative_ellipticity_constraints}.
+All kernels are Gaussian kernels \(k(x,y) = \exp(-\gamma \|x-y\|^2)\) with different parameters \(\gamma>0\).
+For the 1D SDE, we select all hyperparameters by grid search on validation sets.
+The selection metrics are the log-likelihood for the probability density estimation step, i.e., \(\hat p \mapsto \sum_{l=1}^{M_{val}} \sum_{i=1}^{Q_{val}} \log(\hat p(t_l, x_i))\), and the mean squared error for the Fokker--Planck matching step, i.e., \((\hat b, \hat a) \mapsto \sum_{i=1}^{N} [\frac{\partial \hat p}{\partial t}(t_i, x_i) - \bmL^{(\hat b,\hat a)} \hat p(t_i,x_i)]^2\).
+For the 2D SDE, to avoid excessive computation, we fix the hyperparameters for both probability density estimation and Fokker--Planck matching using those previously selected for the uncontrolled Dubins process in Section~\ref{subsubsec:dubins_finite_exp}.
 Further details can be found in the code repository.